jpaykin/GroupoidQuotient/README.md

 ## Build

-This repository can be compiled using the `hoq` tool found [here]{https://github.com/HoTT/HoTT}.
+This repository can be compiled using the `hoq` tool found at [https://github.com/HoTT/HoTT].
 Follow the instructions in that repository to build the tool.
 If the command `hoqc` is not on your PATH, edit the Makefile with a path to the binary.
 Then execute `make` to build the files in this repository.

 Alternatively, it is possible to set up ProofGeneral to use `hoqtop` as an interactive prover, in which case you can dynamically explore these files.
 See the HoTT library repository for more information.